-Dr Tempest Anderson by William Orpen (1912).
+Dr. Tempest Anderson by William Orpen (1912).

 This painting hangs in Tempest Anderson Hall Yorkshire Museum which also holds some 5000 of Anderson’s mountaineering and volcano photographs and other artifacts from his worldwide travels as an amateur explorer and photographer.
-He invented a panoramic camera with revolving lens (later produced commercially by Kodak) and he was the first person in the city to have a telephone.
+He invented the panoramic camera with a revolving lens (later produced commercially by Kodak) and he was the first person in the city to have a telephone.

 He died aged 67 on a ship on the Red Sea and is buried in Suez, Egypt.